srlabs/golibafl/README.md

    ```

 ## Usage
-### Defining a Harness in Go
+### Defining a harness in Go
-Implement your harness in the "LLVMFuzzerTestOneInput" function, which will be used by libAFL:
+Implement your harness in the `LLVMFuzzerTestOneInput` function, which will be used by LibAFL:
 ```go
     func LLVMFuzzerTestOneInput(data *C.char, size C.size_t) C.int {
         // "data" should be converted to the type you need and passed as input